-The Board of Directors currently consists of twelve members.
-Each of our current directors will stand for reelection at the Annual Meeting, except Michael Steinberg and Donald J. Stone whose terms expire at the Annual Meeting.
+The Board of Directors currently consists of eleven members.
+Each of our current directors will stand for reelection at the Annual Meeting.

-To be elected as a director, each director nominee must receive a plurality of the votes cast at the Annual Meeting for the election of directors.
-A description of our policy regarding nominees who receive a Majority Withheld Vote in an uncontested election is set forth under "Quorum and Voting."
+To be elected as a director, each director nominee must receive a majority of the votes cast at the Annual Meeting.
+A "majority of the votes cast" means that the number of shares voted "for" a director must exceed the number of votes cast "against" that director.
+Votes cast shall exclude abstentions with respect to that director's election.
+A description of our policy regarding nominees who receive a Majority Against Vote in an uncontested election is set forth under "Quorum and Voting."
 Should any director nominee become unable or unwilling to accept nomination or election, the proxy holders may vote the proxies for the election, in his or her stead, of any other person the Board of Directors may nominate or designate.
 Each director nominee has expressed his or her intention to serve the entire term.